nathanaelfd10/Cafe-Sales-and-Inventory-Tracker/README.md

-# janji-manis-app
+# Fontaine's Finest Tavern

-A website about a hypothetical, fully fictional cafe named "Cafe Janji Manis" located somewhere in France.
+A website about a hypothetical, fully fictional cafe named "Fontaine's Finest Tavern" located somewhere in France.